Tristan und Isolde: Mysticism and spirituality

-Māyā is a concept in the Indian religions that refers to the appearance of the material world, connoting a "magic show, an illusion where things appear to be present but are not what they seem", and "conceals the true character of spiritual reality"; it finds its parallel in Schopenhauer's "Phenomenon".
+In Indian religions, māyā is appearance, a "magic show, an illusion where things appear to be present but are not what they seem" that "conceals the true character of spiritual reality"; Schopenhauer's "phenomenon" parallels it.
 Tristan denounces the lying "disguise" of Day and resolves to yearn for and seek out only the "Holy Night":

 Oh, now we are with Night anointed!